Icirus/GrimCompany/content/internals/_index.md

 ### Lord Justiciar ###
 __Description:__ A senior officer responsible for maintaining order within the guild, settling disputes, and ensuring members adhere to the guild's code of conduct.

+### Grand Emissary ###
+__Description:__ A senior officer responsible for conducting Relations and Diplomacy with friends and enemies of Grim Company.
+A shining beacon of the values of our company, The Grand Emissary is the voice of reason and cooperation for all matters external to Grim Company.

 ### Guardian ###
 __Description:__ Seasoned members tasked with protecting the guild's interests, assisting newer members, and organizing smaller-scale activities.